enrabre/AdaEPFL-Project/README.md

 ### Timeplan:

 6.11: Project proposal

-20.11: First analysis of the data, first tests with the cluster \n 1.12: First tests of different techniques to detect events \n 15.12: Working model to detect events.
-Decision of how to continue: \n
+20.11: First analysis of the data, first tests with the cluster

+1.12: First tests of different techniques to detect events

+15.12: Working model to detect events.
+Decision of how to continue:
-       \t In case of very bad results or no working model: Change of techniques \n
+       In case of very bad results or no working model: Change of techniques In case of satisfying results: decision between improving the model or starting the secondary objectives.
-       \t In case of satisfying results: decision between improving the model or starting the secondary objectives. \n
+       In case of very good model: start of the secondary objectives.

-       \t In case of very good model: start of the secondary objectives. \n 10.01: Final model decided, visualization started. \n 20.01: Project finished, starting presentation. \n ~30.01: Presentation of the project during the Mini-Symposium \n
+10.01: Final model decided, visualization started.

+20.01: Project finished, starting presentation.

+~30.01: Presentation of the project during the Mini-Symposium